English majors who are pursuing a dual degree in English and Education must:

 One 400-level literature course

-Three elective English courses at the 200-level or above
+Three elective English courses (one of which can be at the 100-level)

 The Theater Arts degree allows students to examine and experience the relationship between drama as literary artifact and drama as performance.
 Students are given technical instruction in the craft of presenting plays with particular emphasis on interpretation of drama and its place within culture.
 In addition to the intellectual abilities developed as in all liberal arts programs - flexibility of mind, clarity and precision in written and oral communication, and an ability to negotiate the often confusing world of human artifacts - students also benefit from work with the technical side of dramatic presentation.